advanced-computer-lab/Kite-Air/README.md

 - Search for a flight
 - Add a flight to the system.
 - Update an already existing flight information.
+- Access profile page and edit personal information and password.
 - Log-in
 - Log-out